Cecilia Fiona

 Cecilia Fiona has exhibited her works at institutions such as Copenhagen Contemporary, Denmark (2025), SIXI Museum, Nanjing, China (2024) Lab Verde Residency, Amazon, Brazil (2024).
 She was shortlisted for The Hopper Prize in 2023 and has completed residencies at El Castillete in Madrid (2022) and LAB VERDE Speculative Ecologies Residency in the Amazon, Brazil (2024).

-In 2026 she will have her first institutional solo exhibition in the UK at Towner Eastbourne and her works are included in a group show at Bergen Kunsthall in Norway opening January 2026.
+In 2026 she will have her first institutional solo exhibition in the UK at Towner Eastbourne and her works are included in a group show at Bergen Kunsthall in Norway that opened in January 2026.